ibm-cloud-docs/EventStreams/quick_setup_guide.md

 {: #kafka_connect}

 Kafka Connect is part of the Apache Kafka project and allows you to connect external systems to Kafka.
 It consists of a runtime  that can run connectors to copy data to and from a cluster.

-Its key benefits are as follows:

-* Scalability: it can easily scale from a single worker to many.
-* Reliability: it automatically manages offsets and the lifecycle of connectors
-* Extensibility: the community has built connectors for most popular systems. {{site.data.keyword.IBM_notm}} has connectors for [MQ](/docs/EventStreams?topic=EventStreams-mq_connector){: external} and [Cloud Object Storage](/docs/EventStreams?topic=EventStreams-cos_connector){: external}.

 For more information, see [Using Kafka Connect with Event Streams](/docs/EventStreams?topic=EventStreams-kafka_connect){: external}.